jkoberg/splitvent/README.md

 * Make sure the i2c-dev module is shown by `lsmod`, or run `sudo raspi-config` and turn on the I2C peripheral to load it.

 * `./run.sh`

+# Thanks to the following contributors:

+  * Tobin Greensweig
+  * Joe Koberg